-4.2 Operator interaction
+4.2.
+Operator Interaction

 The goal of the operator perspective is to simplify the procedure of monitoring and maintaining a local Grid site.
 This is accomplished by providing an intuitive GUI for a set of common tasks that an administrator would normally perform.
+Using this GUI, an administrator can view the current state of the local Grid site and initiate commands from the context menu of the various resources to change the state of the resources.